 Division of Psychiatry (D79)![]() The Division of Psychiatry is made up of four Research Departments: Mental Health of Older People Department, Mental Health Neuroscience Department, Marie Curie Palliative Care Research Department and Epidemiology and Applied Clinical Research Department.
 We are an interdisciplinary centre for research and teaching concerned with mental health and illness.
 Our aim is to address clinical problems in order to achieve benefits for patients and public health, using insights from basic science.
 We deliver innovative teaching, relevant to clinical practice, that is informed by our research.

-The course includes: 1 full day training session including 6 hours of training delivered by UCL clinical team on the 14th January 2026.
-4 x 2-hour accreditation sessions delivered over 1.5 days by UCL clinical team on the 21st and 23rd of January 2026. + Course and delivery materials.
+The course includes: 1 full day training session including 6 hours of training delivered by UCL clinical team on the 22nd June 2026.
+4 x 2-hour accreditation sessions delivered over 1.5 days by UCL clinical team on the 1st & 8th July 2026. + Course and delivery materials.

 Note: Staff intending to deliver START sessions are advised to sign up to the entire course (training + accreditation sessions).
 Senior qualified/service managers staff may wish to join the training session only.